 - Look to your family and friends for support.

 Speaking of family and friends, some of them may have a hard time believing how much pain you're in.
 That's a common problem with this illness.
-Share with them information about complex regional pain syndrome so they can better understand what you're dealing with.
+Share information about complex regional pain syndrome so they can better understand what you're dealing with.

 Long-term pain can take a toll on your mind and emotions.
 Being depressed or other psychological troubles can make it harder to recover.
 So tell your doctor.
 Therapy, lifestyle changes, and medication may help.